MohaimanulIslam/Java_Cucumber_Appium_Pinterest_Android_Automation/README.md

-## Test automation project using Appium, Cucumber and Java
+## Pinterest Android Aplication automation using Appium, Cucumber and Java
 <br/>
 <p>This repository contains Appium-Cucumber-Java project to perform test automation on Pinterest mobile app.
 I have used TestNg for performing assertions and Allure for generating reports.
 Used appium inspector for finding locators.</p>